Two Years After Quitting My Job, I Found Myself Building in Canada

 💡

-Two years ago, I quit my job without another job lined up and moved to Canada for grad school.
-Looking only at after-tax income, I earned more than 80% less in Canada in 2025 than I did in China in 2023.
-Weirdly, I felt happier and freer.
+Two years ago, I quit my job with nothing lined up and moved to Canada for grad school.
+Measured purely by after-tax income, I earned over 80% less in Canada in 2025 than I did in China in 2023.
+Strangely, I have never felt happier or freer.

-The reason is simple: during those two years, I was not trying to earn as much as possible, and I was not actively looking for a job.
+The reason is simple: for those two years, I was not trying to maximize my income, and I was not actively job hunting.

-What I really did was give myself a very long break.
-I relearned how to be around people, reconsidered what work meant to me, and built my first real product: Joe Speaking.
+What I really did was give myself one very long break.
+I relearned how to be around people, rethought what work actually means to me, and built my first real product: Joe Speaking.

 This is not a guide to quitting your job and moving abroad.
-It is not a romantic Canada story either.
-It is just my case: I was single, had no mortgage, had some savings, and was willing to experiment.
-Slowly, I found my way back after stepping out of the old rhythm of work and life.
+It is not a love letter to Canada either.
+It is just one case: mine.
+I was single, mortgage-free, had some savings, and was willing to experiment.
+Step by step, after leaving the old rhythm of work and life, I found my way back.

 This is a long piece.
-I worked on it on and off for almost a month.
-It is the longest thing I have written so far.
+I worked on it, on and off, for almost a month.
+It is the longest thing I have ever written.
 I hope something in it is useful to you.

 Blog post image

 Two years ago, I published Preparation for Re:Zero − Starting Life in North America.
-I wrote it before leaving, partly to sort through why I wanted to leave, the path I chose, and the prep behind the English tests, school applications, and visa.
-It was my way of breaking a huge life decision into manageable steps.
+I wrote it before leaving, partly to sort out for myself why I wanted to go, which path I had chosen, and all the preparation behind the English tests, school applications, and visa.
+It was my way of breaking one enormous life decision into manageable pieces.

-Looking back, no single course, new status, or immigration pathway changed me.
-The change came from the ordinary things that happened after I arrived.
+Looking back now, no single course, status change, or immigration pathway transformed me.
+The change came from the ordinary things that happened after I landed.

 I started showing up at in-person events.
-I talked to people I probably would not have met before.
-Slowly, I became more comfortable around people from different communities.
+I talked to people I would never have crossed paths with before.
+Slowly, I got comfortable around people from different communities.
 Because English made me anxious, I ended up building Joe Speaking.
-After I left my job, the empty time that once looked useless helped me understand myself again.
+And after leaving my job, the empty time that once looked like waste turned out to be exactly what I needed to understand myself again.

 So if the piece I wrote two years ago was about why and how I left, this one is about who I became afterward.

-I was lucky in some ways, but there were pitfalls.
+I was lucky in some ways, and there were pitfalls in others.
 Canada gave me freedom, along with policy changes and pressure.
-If you are also thinking about changing your life, I hope this can be a reference point, not a template.
+If you are also thinking about changing your life, I hope this serves as a reference point, not a template.

-Overall, I am very glad I left.
-Two years ago, I was reading The Pathless Path and feeling that kind of life was still far away.
+On the whole, I am very glad I left.
+Two years ago I was reading The Pathless Path and feeling like that kind of life was still far away.
 I did not expect that two years later, I would be living in a way that is less conventional and much more my own.

 Blog post image